Kystpilegrimsleia

 If you need more help or guidance, we are always ready to help you.
 Contact one of the regional pilgrim centers along Kystpilegrimsleia:

 As you travel you will come across one cultural treasure after another laid out before you like pearls on a string.
-Visit some of the most unique accomodations along the Kystpilegrimsleia:
+Visit some of the most unique historical, cultural and geographical places along the Kystpilegrimsleia:

 1. Eigersund Kirke